 Local software

-Local password manager software is one of the most secure ways to store passwords offline.
+Local password manager software is another secure way to store passwords offline.
 It works like a dedicated password manager, but it stores your credentials locally on your device, instead of the cloud or an external piece of hardware.

 By keeping your logins offline, password manager risks of a data breach or malware are minimized.
 However, you may need to manually sync your passwords across devices, and you lose access if your device is lost, stolen, or simply needs to be charged.